ssi02014/react-thumbnail-generator/README.md

         additionalFontFamily={['Noto Sans', ...]}
         // You can add the font of your choice to your project, but that font must already applied to your project.

+        isFullWidth={true}
+        // Setting this property to true will make the thumbnail generator modal full width.
       />
     </div>
   )